rameshadhikari1/Mini-porjects/README.md

 # My-first-porject
-This is a practice and demonstration how to create a new repository and set it up.
+This is a practice to create a new repository and set it up.